discord-jda/JDA-Website/docs/introduction/migration-v4-v5.md

 ### Message Splitting

 The old `MessageBuilder#buildAll` has been removed from the builder classes.
-Instead you can now use the new `SplitUtil` utility class to split any string.
+Instead, you can now use the new `SplitUtil` utility class to split any string.
 For example:

 **Old:**